sait-wbdv/winter-2021/_posts/2021-03-10-express-fundamentals.md

 ### Key Takeaways
 - Server requests are [fulfilled on a first-come-first-served basis](https://stackoverflow.com/questions/32603818/order-of-router-precedence-in-express-js), so the order of your route handlers and middleware matter.
-- If a route sends a request, the connection is closed and downstream routes are not invoked.
+- If a route sends a `response`, the connection is closed and downstream routes are not invoked.

 ---